Kill Mode: Release

-The film premiered at the Imagine Film Festival on September 6, 2020 after the festival was delayed due to the Corona-virus pandemic.
+The film premiered at the Imagine Film Festival on September 6, 2020 after the festival was delayed due to the Coronavirus pandemic.

 Reception

 Critical reception

 Jim Morazzini of Voices From The Balcony gave the film a positive review and wrote, "Despite its modest resources, Kill Mode delivers plenty of intense action, starting with an explosive shootout that sets the tone for the rest of the film."

 Ard Vijn of ScreenAnarchy had both positive and negative comments and wrote, "With Molly, you couldn't help but wonder "how the hell did they do that when there clearly was no budget?", while with Kill Mode, Thijs Meuwese successfully manages to convince you you're watching a regular action film.
 In all probability his stretching-a-penny-into-a-dollar skills would make Larry Cohen and Roger Corman applaud, but here unfortunately it also makes you stop wondering "how did they do this?" and because of that, the film loses a lot of the charm which Molly had in spades."